rows/hiring/job descriptions/Group Manager_Porto.md

 * Manage information flow from and to teams.
 Expose teams to business data, management, users and experts.

 ### Current open positions

 * We are looking for Group Managers who will like to lead ALL of our teams A1, D1 and E1.
-    * See what each Team does [here](../Teams.md).
+See what these Teams and Group do [here](../Teams.md).

 # Requirements